MatthieuLefebvre/Streaming---Real-Time-Advanced-Analytics/README.md

 ##### Mount Data lake store : (If you don't have service principal access)

-#### Task 1 BIS : Deal with Data lake access if you don't have Service Principal access permission :
+To deal with Data lake access if you don't have Service Principal access permission, you can modify envrironment-setup script to add this : (Please comment or delete other part related to Data lake with Service Principal)

 A mount could be done with the databricks cluster using this :